The Man Who Dreamed Of Faeryland Key Info

 The Man Who Dreamed Of Faeryland Theme

-The Conflict Between Earthly Life and the Spiritual World: The central idea of the poem is the conflict between human worldly life and the spiritual realm.
+Themes The Conflict Between Earthly Life and the Spiritual World: The central idea of the poem is the conflict between human worldly life and the spiritual realm.
 Human life is full of real struggles — love, wealth, anger, fear, and death.
 People are often absorbed in love, greed, or revenge.
-Yet, nature constantly reminds them of another world — an ideal, peaceful realm like Faeryland, where t...
+Yet, nature constantly reminds them of another world — an ideal, peaceful realm like Faeryland, where time...

 Expand The Man Who Dreamed Of Faeryland Theme